 The 30/60/25 coverage is also known as liability coverage, and it covers the other driver’s car if you’ve caused an accident, as well as covering the other driver and passenger’s damages such as medical bills.

 A car accident can cause significant damage to property, as well as serious injuries or even death.
 Because of the expense associated with repairing vehicles and the high costs of medical care, these minimum amounts may not cover the costs of a car accident.

-If you were involved in a car accident with a driver who was uninsured or underinsured, you should speak with a car accident attorney right away to discuss your rights.
+If you were involved in a car accident with a driver who was uninsured or underinsured, it’s important to consider purchasing UIM or PIP.
+That way, you can be covered if or when you get in a car accident.
+In addition to insurance, you should speak with a car accident attorney right away to discuss your rights.
 Car accidents involving uninsured or underinsured drivers often result in complicated legal proceedings.
 Filing a lawsuit against the driver may be the only way to secure the funds necessary to repair your vehicle and pay for your medical expenses.